lmmentel/awesome-time-series/README.md

 - [statsmodels.tsa](https://www.statsmodels.org/stable/tsa.html) Time Series Analysis (tsa) `statsmodels.tsa` contains model classes and functions that are useful for time series analysis.
 - [stumpy](https://github.com/TDAmeritrade/stumpy) A powerful and scalable Python library that can be used for a variety of time series data mining tasks.
 - [TICC](https://github.com/davidhallac/TICC) A python solver for efficiently segmenting and clustering a multivariate time series.
+- [tick](https://github.com/X-DataInitiative/tick) Module for statistical learning, with a particular emphasis on time-dependent modelling.
 - [timemachines](https://github.com/microprediction/timemachines) Continuously evaluated, functional, incremental, time-series forecasting.
 - [TimeSynth](https://github.com/TimeSynth/TimeSynth) A multipurpose library for synthetic time series in Python.
 - [TimeSeers](https://github.com/MBrouns/timeseers) A hierarchical Bayesian Time Series model based on Prophet, written in PyMC3.